achamot/Refl-action/index.md

 ## Why our project is the best?

-Because we will prove why salted pop corns are better that sweet pop corns :)
+Because we will prove why salted pop corns are better tha sweet pop corns.

 In case you are interested here is our plot for LDA
 {% include lda.html %}